 Back in 2017, HMD Global started making high-end, mid-range, and budget Nokia-branded smartphones, each running Android One or Go.
-Since then, the company has released more than a couple of interesting handsets.
-The latest to be announced is the Nokia 7.1.
+Since then, the company has released more than a couple of interesting handsets, one of which is the Nokia 7.1.

 Nokia 7.1 full specs

 You can find the list of Nokia 7.1 specs in the table below: